 Maybe you are feeling overwhelmed right now.
-Perhaps you are simply tired.
+Perhaps you are tired.
 You might know what you want your homeschool to look like, but your ideals and reality don’t always match up.
 You long to do this homeschooling thing well—to actually thrive instead of simply survive.
 I have some really good news.
 Not only is it possible, but it isn’t nearly as hard as it sounds!

-When we homeschool the heart-to-heart way, we keep relationships a priority.
+And we make our relationship with our children a priority.
 As Dr. Beechick once wrote,

 Homeschooling is largely heart to heart.
 The methods and even the curriculum do not matter nearly as much as the relationship between child and parent.

 We know that when we build strong family connections, we equip our kids to be spiritually, emotionally, and relationally healthy individuals.

 We simplify homeschooling.
 We homeschool in a way that emphasizes educating the heart, mind, and soul of children based on their unique personalities, interests, gifts, and talents.
 We teach and learn in natural, efficient ways.
 And we cultivate a lifestyle of learning.

 Nurture faith, deepen relationships, simplify homeschooling.

 Subscribe and get the 29 Page Workbook to help you customize your homeschool experience!

 Be a Heart-to-Heart Homeschool Mom!